 Whether it’s for reliving the memories from one of the best Nintendo consoles ever or trying the top-notch games of that system for the first time on your Mac, you would need the Dolphin emulator.
 But playing these titles created with a controller in mind on a mouse and keyboard setup isn’t ideal and outright impossible in most games.

 An easy way of getting past this hurdle is by using a PlayStation 4 controller on your Mac and linking it to the Dolphin emulator.

-Step 1: Setting up the emulator:
+Step 1: Setting up the emulator on mac:

 The first thing you want to do is download the latest stable release of the Dolphin emulator.
 This guide is written at the time of version 5.0, but it should work the same way for future updates and versions.
 Once you have the emulator downloaded, install it to the location that you want.

 Before you start the emulator, you need a copy of a Wii or GameCube game.
 The emulator itself has no games on it, and it would be necessary to test whether the controller is working as intended or not.
 You can get these ROMs by either ripping them from the physical discs that you own or downloading them from the internet.

 The PS4 controller is natively supported by the Mac operating system, but the implementations aren’t perfect.
 Trying to use the PS4 controller on an emulator will cause all sorts of issues that need ironing out before you can enjoy some games.